 Rawhide doesn’t appear to break down completely in a dog’s digestive tract.
-But pieces may pass in a matter of hours or — if problems arise in the digestive tract — it may take days.
+But pieces may pass in less than 24 hours or — if problems arise in the digestive tract — it may take days.
 In some cases, it may not pass at all, which will represent a veterinary emergency.

 Are rawhides safe for dogs?